Nabil Kanso: Kanso's style

 In carrying out his work Nabil Kanso appears calm and quiet.
 But the light of fire in the paintings look like nightmares which he has to work through, often spending several months on one painting.
-Kanso's outstanding mural-scale paintings are a cross between the specificity of Goya's 'Horror of War' and the universality of Picasso's Guernica.
-To stand in the central space surrounded by Nabil Kanso's 12-foot-high paintings is as close as you get to being in the middle of a fire.
-Using lurid oranges, yellows and reds, Kanso fills every inch of canvas with visions of violence and human suffering that rival medieval descriptions of Hell.
-One painting went the entire length of the room, maybe 30 feet.
+Kanso's mural-scale paintings have been compared to Goya's 'Horror of War' and Picasso's Guernica.
+One critic wrote, "To stand in the central space surrounded by Nabil Kanso's 12-foot-high paintings is as close as you get to being in the middle of a fire.
+Using lurid oranges, yellows and reds, Kanso fills every inch of canvas with visions of violence and human suffering that rival medieval descriptions of Hell."
+Another wrote, "One painting went the entire length of the room, maybe 30 feet.
 I felt like a coward.
 It was almost impossible to look at the power and extravagance of these scenes, so I turned instead and looked at the faces of the other onlookers.
 In their faces were the reflections of the painted holocaust around us.
-I turned again to the painting which now entrapped is in a cage of feeling.
-It is noted by some critics that "Kanso's highly expressive personal style evokes experiences and visions that reveal the inner essence of a reality lying beyond its external aspects".
+I turned again to the painting which now entrapped is in a cage of feeling."
+Some critics have noted that "Kanso's highly expressive personal style evokes experiences and visions that reveal the inner essence of a reality lying beyond its external aspects".
 A view of a troubled world is portrayed in compositions whose imageries carry the art towards issues of human concern.
 They record intense, harrowing images of haunting themes voicing universal expressions on human brutality and suffering.
 In the opinion of some art critics "Kanso strong colors and powerful brushstrokes blend with the subject matter: world chaos."
 It is further noted that the battle against large formats cannot be won but with a strong determination and an absolute mastery of technique.
 These are inseparable and preconceived.
 The dynamic handling of the pictorial layout has a total identification with Kanso's topical matter.
 His powerful themes could in no way be handled with softer and milder style designed to make them palatable.
 By way of parallelism, Kanso's work is a harmony of style and subject matter.